42Automation/long-context-experiments/README.md

 * Q1.
 Direct query.
 The information is found directly in the document, so a direct retrieval by lexical match is possible.
 * Q2.
 Derived query.
 The information is found in the document, but it needs a reasoning step to relate it to the question.
 * Q3.
 Distant info query.
 The information is found in the document, but the answer needs to combine distant pieces of information from the same document.
 * Q4.
-Multiple document info.
+Multiple document query.
 The needed information is found in the documents but the answer needs to combine information over multiple documents.
-* Q5.
+* Q7.
 Missing data query.
 The information requested is not found in the document, though it is semantically related to the document content, so the query cannot be answered.
-* Q6.
+* Q8.
 Ambiguous query.
 The exact information requested is not directly found in the document but a very close piece of information is available.
-* Q7.
+* Q9.
 Very ambiguous query.
 The exact information requested is not found in the document and it takes some reasoning to relate available content to the question.

 ## Actual queries

 For the Apple SEC filings:
 * Q1.
 What is the net sales for Japan in 2024?
 * Q2.
-What year had the biggest operating expenses?
+What year had the biggest operating expenditure for Apple?
+* Q3.
+What is the net income per FTE in 2024 at Apple?

 ## References